Zholia Alemi: 2023 trial

 In January 2023 Alemi went on trial at Manchester Crown Court, accused of 20 offences including forgery and fraud.
 During the four-week trial, the court heard that Alemi had used her forged degree certificate to be paid between £1 million and £1.3 million by the NHS.
 On 15 February 2023 the jury found her guilty on 13 counts of fraud, three counts of obtaining a pecuniary advantage by deception, two counts of forgery and two counts of using a false instrument.
 Judge Hilary Manley remanded her into custody and told her to expect a substantial prison sentence.
 The judge added that she wanted to know "how it was this defendant was able to practise as long as she was, in so many positions".
 The Crown Prosecution Service (CPS) said that it would pursue confiscation proceedings against Alemi to recover criminal property.

-On 28 February 2023 Alemi, who has autism, was sentenced to seven years in prison.
+On 28 February 2023 Alemi, who claims to have autism, despite there been no formal diagnosis, was sentenced to seven years in prison.
 The judge described Alemi as "highly manipulative and cunning", and expressed concern that she was able to detain patients against their will and prescribe powerful and dangerous drugs.
 The judge was also critical of the GMC and called for a thorough and open inquiry into why they had not uncovered her fraud.